 Panopta Outage Event handles notifications about outages by notifying a recipient (an individual or a group) defined either in the corresponding form or in the custom 'target' property of the payload.
 The latter enables you to specify the recipient(s) directly in Panopta.

 - Email notifications include a link to view the outage details in the browser.

 - Recipients can respond with "Accept", which causes xMatters to stop notifying other users but keeps the event alive, or "Escalate", which causes the integration to escalate the event in xMatters.

-Panopta Clear Event terminates all xMatters events associated with a outage and creates an FYI event to notify a recipient or recipients configured in the corresponding plan's form when the outage is cleared in Panopta.
+Panopta Clear Event terminates all xMatters events associated with a outage and creates an FYI event to notify a recipient or recipients configured in the corresponding form when the outage is cleared in Panopta.

 - Alternatively, the recipient can be configured as 'target' custom attribute in the payload.
 The target's value can be a single string - the username of an xMatters user or the name of an xMatters group - or an array of names.